19 Exciting Things to do in Valencia, Spain – An Insider’s Guide

 Top tip: Look out for the stalls with a ‘La Cocina del Mercado’ poster, buy some fresh fish or shellfish and take it to one of the little restaurants just outside to get it cooked for a small fee.

 The Russafa area of Valencia has gone through a bit of a process of gentrification, however, it remains a typical Valencian neighbourhood, with its own neighbourhood market.
 Markets are central to the local community in Spain, and Russafa market is a great place to observe everyday life and interact with locals.
-You can see, however, how things are slowly changing.
-The area of Russafa has gone through a process of gentrification in the last few years, and typical fresh food market stalls are being replaced by specialist shops focusing on one type of product such as olive oil, honey, etc. Despite this, it is still one of my favourite spots in Valencia.
+You can see, however, how it is all gradually changing, with the market catering to new demand.
+Typical fresh food market stalls are slowly being replaced by specialist shops focusing on one type of product such as olive oil, honey, etc. Despite this, it is still one of my favourite spots in Valencia.

 Top tip: Combine your visit to Russafa Market with breakfast in the Churrería in nearby Calle San Valero.
 Churros are a delicious typical Spanish breakfast.